 CONCENTRATION RISK.
-Concentration risk is the risk that the value of the trust is more susceptible to fluctuations based on factors that impact a particular sector because the portfolio concentrates in securities issued by companies within that sector.
+Concentration risk is the risk that the value of your trust is more susceptible to fluctuations based on factors that impact a particular sector because the portfolio concentrates in securities issued by companies within that sector.
 A portfolio "concentrates" in a sector when securities in a particular sector make up 25% or more of the portfolio.
+Refer to the "Principal Risk Considerations" in Part A for your trust in this prospectus for sector concentrations.

 Information Technology Sector.
-The trust invests significantly in securities of information technology companies.
+Your trust may invest significantly in securities of information technology companies.
 Technology companies are generally subject to the risks of rapidly changing technologies; short product life cycles; fierce competition; aggressive pricing; frequent introduction of new or enhanced products; the loss of patent, copyright and trademark protections; cyclical market pat-terns; evolving industry standards; and frequent new product introductions.
 Technology companies may be smaller and less experienced companies, with limited product lines, markets or financial resources.
 Technology company stocks have experienced extreme price and volume fluctuations that are often unrelated to their operating performance, and have lately experienced significant market declines in their share values.
 Also, the stocks of many internet companies have exceptionally high price-to-earnings ratios with little or no earnings histories.

 MODERN INNOVATORS.
-The trust invests significantly in securities of companies that defined by Argus as "modern innovators".
+Your trust may invest significantly in securities of companies that defined by Argus as "modern innovators".
 These companies often focus on introducing new products, improving products and processes, entering new markets and disrupting industries.
 In order to innovate new products and processes, these companies face uncertain returns and substantial research and development costs.
 The creation of a new product may also potentially cannibalize profits of the company's other products and can reduce product life cycles.
 Furthermore, these companies face the risk of rapid changes in technology and consumer behavior along with intense competition.
 After incurring the initial research and development costs, a company's new product may fail because competitors went to market faster or the market's general disinterest in the innovation.
 These companies also face potential difficulty of enforcing patents against competitors replicating their innovation.
 Modern innovative companies may also be operating ahead of the existing regulatory mandate and run the risk of changing regulation in the future.